force11/pircwg/framing.md

 :::{card} ↔️ Graceful Degradation
 :url: graceful-degradation.md

-Complex systems can fail or simplify _incrementally_ rather than catastrophically.
+Complex systems can fail or downgrade _incrementally_ rather than catastrophically.
 We promote designing systems that provide the richest experience possible _when everything works_, while still offering meaningful, functional fallback options _when conditions change_.
 :::

 :::{card} 📖 Expanding the Idea: Perspectives from the Ecosystem